- (707)-741-1993

 The ease of installing ductless and central HVAC systems changes based on whether your home has existing ductwork.

-If you have a new home or one without ducts, putting in a central AC system can be expensive and disruptive.
+When comparing ductless vs central HVAC, if you have a new home or one without ducts, putting in a central AC system can be expensive and disruptive.
 You would need to run new ducts throughout your home.

 On the other hand, ductless systems are easier to install.
 They only need a small hole to connect the indoor and outdoor units.